On the fragility of periodic tori for families of symplectic twist maps: Introduction and main results

 As a common feature, integrable systems reveal a certain \co{rigidity}: integrability appears to be a very fragile property that is not expected to persist under generic, yet small, perturbations.
-Understanding the essence of this feature is a very compelling task, which arises in various contexts, providing the ground for some of the foremost questions and conjectures in dynamics. {Let us mention that there are different possible notions of integrability: one that allows singularities of the invariant foliation, that we will {refer to as {\it integrability}}, and the other that requires a regular foliation everywhere, that we call {\it complete integrability}.
-Among the many instances of questions for integrability and {complete} integrability}, we recall: the Birkhoff conjecture in billiard dynamics ({\it i.e.}, the only $2$-dimensional billiard tables for which the corresponding dynamics is integrable, are elliptic ones, see \cite{KS2021} for a survey and for more references; {this question in the case of complete integrability has been solved in \cite{Bialy1993}}), the problem of characterizing integrable Riemannian geodesic flows on the $d$-dimensional torus (see for example \cite{Kolokoltsov, Bialy2010, BialyMironov} and references therein for the {integrability problem {and \cite{BI1994} for complete integrability, which is related to the so-called Hopf conjecture)}, {or the problem of characterizing (unbounded) domains of the plane where the N-vortex problem is integrable (see \cite{Fejoz-Wang} for a first step in the case of $2$-vortex)}.\\
+Understanding the essence of this feature is a very compelling task, which arises in various contexts, providing the ground for some of the foremost questions and conjectures in dynamics. {Let us mention that there are different possible notions of integrability {for a finite dimensional dynamical system}: one that allows singularities of the invariant foliation, that we will {refer to as {\it integrability}}, and the other that requires a regular foliation everywhere, that we call {\it complete integrability}. \\